fmnoise/zakon/README.md

 (can! :user :delete :content)
 (can? :user :delete :content) => true
 ```
-List of registered rules can be get using `rules` method:
+List of registered rules can be obtained using `rules` method:
 ```clojure
 (rules)
 => ([:zakon.core/policy :zakon.core/any :zakon.core/any :zakon.core/any] [:zakon.core/policy :zakon.core/user :zakon.core/delete :zakon.core/content])